 - Distal pancreatectomy – For tumors in the tail and body of the pancreas (or left side)

-To view actual footage of these surgical procedure, please visit the PROCEDURE VIDEOS & ADDITIONAL RESOURCES page in the for medical professionals section of the site.
+To view actual footage of these surgical procedure, please visit the PROCEDURE VIDEOS and ADDITIONAL RESOURCES page in the for medical professionals section of the site.

 Minimally Invasive Pancreatectomy and Whipple Procedure